cnti-testcatalog/testsuite/CNF_TESTSUITE_YML_USAGE.md

 helm_install_namespace: "hello-world"
 ```

-#### helm_chart_container_name

-This value is the name of the 'container' defined in the Kubernetes pod spec of the CNF being tested.

-This value is used to look up the CNF and determine if it's running in privileged mode (only used within the specs).
-The containers in the test are now dynamically determined from the helm chart or manifest files (See: ['privileged' test](https://github.com/cncf/cnf-testsuite/blob/c8a2d8f06c5e5976acd1a641350978929a2eee12/src/tasks/security.cr#L32)).

-Example setting:

-`helm_chart_container_name: privileged-coredns-coredns`

 #### allowlist_helm_chart_container_names

 The values of this key are the names of the 'containers' defined in the Kubernetes pod spec of pods that are allowed to be running in privileged mode.
 (Optional)